Skip to content

-When building change data capture (CDC) pipelines with PostgreSQL, selecting the right output plugin determines how database changes get formatted and delivered—whether you're replicating to another PostgreSQL instance, streaming to Kafka, or delivering changes to a webhook.
-Understanding these plugins is crucial for implementing efficient real-time data synchronization across systems.
+When building change data capture (CDC) pipelines with PostgreSQL, the output plugin you choose determines how database changes get formatted and delivered—whether you're replicating to another PostgreSQL instance, streaming to Kafka, or pushing to a webhook.

 A Simple Example: See an Update Flow End-to-End